Managing tenants can be overwhelming, when you’re already trying to run a property portfolio and stay ahead of the latest tax and legislation changes.

 In the same way you are not your properties, your tenants aren’t your properties either.
 Have a productive relationship with your tenants by not blaming them personally for things that go wrong.

-Of course there are going to be incidents where they’ve deliberately done something wrong, but in the general course of things, reporting issues with the property etc it’s important not to jump to conclusions that the tenant has done something wrong, blame them personally for it, or immediately down-play the issue.
+Of course there may be incidents where a tenant has done something wrong, but in the general course of things, reporting issues with the property etc it’s important not to jump to conclusions that the tenant has done something wrong, blame them personally for it, or immediately down-play the issue.

 Take your tenant seriously, respect their input.
 In turn your tenant will be more open with you.
 Accept critique about the property, the way you run it and the ways you interact with your tenant.
 Remember there’s a line between critique and personal attack, if someone crosses that line let them know you’re feeling like they are blaming you and you’d rather discuss the property and their issues objectively.